hwy-10/hwy-10/README.md

 ## 👨‍💻 About Me
 I'm Heo Yun, aspiring to become an Embedded Software Engineer.
-I’m currently studying at chung-ang University, majoring in Electronic and Electrical Engineering(EEE)
+I’m currently studying at "CHUNG-ANG UNIVERSITY" in korea, majoring in Electronic and Electrical Engineering(EEE)
 📫 Reach me at "hwy_10@naver.com"
 ## 🛠️ Tech Stack
 ### Languages